UnifiedPush/specifications/specifications/dbus.md

 ### org.unifiedpush.Distributor1.Unregister (String) → nothing

-The connector calls this method to unregister for push messages, with the connection token as its argument.
+The connector MUST call this method to unregister for push messages.

+Arguments MUST be:
+* the token of the connection (string).

 The method does not return anything.

 ## Appendix: Implementation practices